briwagner/OAuth_JWT_recipes/README.md

 * Signature: to enable your app to use the eSignature API.
 * Impersonation: to enable your app to impersonate the user.

-As discussed in the [OAuth Authorization Code Grant][1] documentation, the user should format the URL as follows:
+As discussed in the [OAuth Authorization Code Grant][1] documentation, the URL is formatted as follows:

 ````
 SERVER/oauth/auth?response_type=code&scope=signature%20impersonate